FisherRobison/VeritoneSalesEngineeringTools/README.md

-# Welcome to the Sales Engineering Resource Page
+# Welcome to the Sales Engineering Resource Page Todat
 I will be updating these pages with useful GraphQL commands, API tips, and general platform knowledge.

 If you would like to commit to this project please reach out to me on Slack.